DevExpress-Examples/reporting-aspnet-core-ai-summarize-and-translate/README.md

 }
 ```

-Create a class that helps you read these settings:
+Create a class to read these settings:

 ```cs
 public class AISettings {